apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 - Open up a command prompt/terminal and navigate to where you extracted Cordova.
 - There is a directory for each platform that Cordova supports.
 CD into the blackberry directory.
-- The blackberry directory contains two directories, `sample` and `www`.
-The `sample` folder contains a complete Cordova project.
-Copy the `sample` folder to another location on your computer.
+- The blackberry directory contains several directories.
+The `example` folder contains a complete Cordova project.
+Copy the `example` folder to another location on your computer.
 - Change to the newly created directory.
 - Open up the project.properties file with your favorite editor and edit the entries for the WebWorks SDKs you are using.
 For example...